- Chancellor Request Form

 Event Resource Guide

 If you would like for the Chancellor to attend and/or speak during the program at your event, please fill out the Chancellor Request Form at least 60 days prior to the event.
 If the event is contingent on the chancellor attending, it is recommended to submit this request six months to one year in advance and to provide alternate dates.

 If your event is approved and the chancellor is able to attend, Carolyn Gavit, executive assistant to the chancellor, will send the event contact an Outlook meeting request to let him/her know the event is approved and added to the chancellor's calendar.
 An Outlook notification will also be sent to the Office of Donor Relations so an event liaison can be assigned to the event.

-If the Chancellor is scheduled to attend your event, an event liaison from the Office of Events and Donor Relations will be assigned to work with you during your event.
+If the Chancellor is scheduled to attend your event, an event liaison from the Office of Donor Relations will be assigned to work with you during your event.
 The liaison will discuss expectations and guidelines for event protocols.

 The Event Checklist will help you determine the budget for your event.